 What is lifelong and lifewide learning?

-Lifelong learning is a concept that recognises that learning occurs continuously throughout life.
+Lifelong learning recognises that learning occurs continuously throughout life.
 It helps people deal with new challenges and respond to ever-changing cultural, social and economic circumstances by developing their skills, knowledge and capacity to think critically.

 Lifewide learning recognises that learning can occur simultaneously in all learning contexts (home, community, workplaces and institutions) and different learning settings (formal, non-formal and informal).